Last Updated on August 10, 2020 by bigfish-admin

 - Transferring to a less desirable position, shift, or location

-The ADA protects qualified individuals with disabilities from unlawful employment discrimination and requires an employer to make reasonable accommodations for disabled individuals unless doing so would place an undue burden on the employer.
+The ADA protects qualified individuals with disabilities from unlawful employment discrimination and requires an employer to make reasonable accommodations for disabled individuals, unless doing so would place an undue burden on the employer.

-Pregnancy Discrimination Act (PDA) – 15 employees
+Pregnancy Discrimination Act (PDA) – Applies to companies with 15+ employees

 GINA makes it unlawful for employers, employment agencies, unions, and training programs to discriminate against an individual because of genetic information.
 Genetic information most commonly comes to an employer as family medical history, but it also includes DNA information acquired through testing.